Travel: A Walk on the Wild Side

-I just love travel.
-And my camera let’s me take some of it home.
-With most vacation options constrained by the pandemic, the random getaway can be more important than ever.
+I love to travel.
+My camera let’s me take some of it home.
+With many vacation spots locked down or less desirable due to the pandemic, the random escape can be more valuable than ever.
 Mostly I’ve taken pictures in Colorado and the Carolinas.
-Social distancing is less of a problem in a State Forest or a National Park.
+Social distancing is easier in a National Park.

 Is it me?
 Some of these look like travel posters ..

 All images (c) 2004-2021 Amberwood Media Group